Working with Images¶

-You can also resize the canvas via(or Ctrl + Alt + C).
+You can also resize the canvas via(or the Ctrl + Alt + C shortcut).
 The dialog box is shown below.

 In this, constraint proportions will make sure the height and width stay in proportion to each other as you change them.
 Offset indicates where the new canvas space is added around the current image.
 You basically decide where the current image goes (if you press the left-button, it’ll go to the center left, and the new canvas space will be added to the right of the image).

 Another way to resize the canvas according to the need while drawing is when you scroll away from the end of the canvas, you can see an arrow appear.
 Clicking this will extend the canvas in that direction.
 You can see the arrow marked in red in the example below:

 Resizing the image¶

 Scale Image to New Size… allows you to resize the whole image.
 Also, importantly, this is where you can change the resolution or upres your image.
 So for instance, if you were initially working at 72 PPI to block in large shapes and colors, images, etc… And now you want to really get in and do some detail work at 300 or 400 PPI this is where you would make the change.

 Like all other dialogs where a chain link appears, when the chain is linked the aspect ratio is maintained.
 To disconnect the chain, just click on the links and the two halves will separate.

 This powerful image manipulation feature lets you separate an image into its different components or channels.